activisthandbook/activisthandbook/articles/organising/security-culture.md

 Groups might also choose to transparently modify the decision-making process in some way, perhaps to consen- sus minus one (which means a proposal is approved even if one person objects) or an 80% voting majority.
 These measures might be necessary before mass actions where there is a big influx of new people.

+## Case studies

+> **This section has not been written yet.** Which groups and movements were infiltrated and / or surveilled by police and authorities, and did this matter, and could this infiltration have been prevented?
+Which ‘secure’ software (e.g. communications software) has helped or hindered groups?

 ## How to contribute

 You have stumbled upon quite an empty page.
 Contribute by working on the following:

 -   Discuss the risks of closing off your movement from the outside world (while the inclination to become more secretive to defend yourself against infiltration and surveilance is understandable, you should question whether this is not extactly doing what our oppressors want: hiding in a shell instead of challanging the status quo out in the open).

 -   Discuss the open & transparent approach we take at Activist Handbook

 -   Discuss local contexts (e.g. strong history of security culture in the US)

 -   Discuss steps to take against infiltration & surveilance, take [this publication](http://nonviolence.rutgers.edu/document/IIP0310F07) as a starting point (published under Creative Commons licence).
 The section on protecting data should be added to [another page](/tools/security) of our website (also, it should be updated, not to included outdated software).

 ## Related articles

 -   [Digital security for activists](/tools/security)

 ## External resources

 -   [Security culture](https://en.wikipedia.org/wiki/Security_culture) by Wikipedia

 -   [Insider Threats: A Closer Look at Infiltrators and Movement Security Culture](https://www.nonviolent-conflict.org/blog_post/insider-threats-a-closer-look-at-infiltrators-and-movement-security-culture/)

 -   [How Agent Provocateurs Harm Our Movements](https://www.nonviolent-conflict.org/resource/how-agent-provocateurs-harm-our-movements/) by Steve Chase

 -   [Security culture: handbook for activists](https://mutualaiddisasterreliefsite.files.wordpress.com/2017/04/security-culture-a-handbook-for-activists.pdf) \[[Archived version](https://ia800700.us.archive.org/19/items/SecurityCultureAHandbookForActivists/security_culture_handbook.pdf)\]

 -   [Security culture](https://open.oregonstate.education/defenddissent/chapter/security-culture/) by Oregon State University

 -   [Defending against Surveillance and Suppression](https://open.oregonstate.education/defenddissent/chapter/surveillance-and-suppression/) by Oregon State University

 -   [Mechanisms of Social Movement Suppression](https://open.oregonstate.education/defenddissent/chapter/social-movement-suppression/) by Oregon State University

 -   [Security culture](https://theyesmen.org/cookbook/nuts-and-bolts/security-culture) by The Yes Men

 -   [Digital Security Guide for Everyone](https://commonslibrary.org/digital-security-guide-for-everyone/) by Action Skills

 -   [Tools for More Secure Activism](https://commonslibrary.org/tools-for-more-secure-activism/) by Nicola Paris

 -   [Staying Safe: Protective Strategies for Activists](https://commonslibrary.org/staying-safe-protective-strategies-for-activists/) by Melbourne Activist Legal Support

 -   [What is security culture?](https://nl.crimethinc.com/2004/11/01/what-is-security-culture) by crimthinc

 ## Attribution